modelica/ModelicaConference2021/othercalls.md

 ## Call for Vendor Presentations

 Do you want to inform the attendees about your new product?
 You can demonstrate your tools live and provide latest information on features.
-Since only a limited number of vendor presentations can be held, please contact us as soon as possible via the  [Vendor Session/Tutorial application form](Documents/VendorSessionTutorial.pdf), providing title, presenter(s), and an abstract of the presentation.
+Since only a limited number of vendor presentations can be held, please contact us as soon as possible via the  [Vendor Session/Tutorial application form](registration_links.md), providing title, presenter(s), and an abstract of the presentation.
 The price is 200 €/ tutorial and free for open source tools.

-Please send your application to  [modelica2021@groups.liu.se](mailto:modelica2021@groups.liu.se?subject=Vendor%20Session%2FTutorial%20application%20form).
  Decision about the acceptance of vendor presentations will be based upon Modelica/FMI relation of content and on the time of application.

 The attendees would be asked in advance, which session they prefer to attend to sort the sessions accordingly.
 Vendor sessions will be hosted via Zoom.
 Session length is 45 minutes and the price is 400 € per one session.
 If appropriate, one company could reserve more sessions (e.g. for different products).